sofia-fischer/philo-blog/content/posts/2024-07-writing-documentation.md

 responsible team.

-**Perspective Driven Documentation** : A pattern that focuses on Perspectives, a collection of one or more artifacts that address one (or multiple related) concers of a particular audience.
+**Perspective Driven Documentation** : A pattern that focuses on Perspectives, a collection of one or more artifacts that address one (or multiple related) concerns of a particular audience.
 One key principle is to no repeat information and use links and references instead.
 Perspectives are fractal and can be embedded into other perspectives.
 An example for this can be layered diagrams, which respond to different perspectives of different audiences depending on the